nicholaslws/BSF-projects/SOP/SOP.md

 by placing a yellow tray in a larger blue tray and adding a wooden ramp on the short side of the yellow tray.
 The self harvesting method will not get all the prepupae out but it may be sufficient for your needs.
-This can be combined together with manual handheld sieving to get even more prepupae out of the trays.
+This can be combined together with manual sieving to get even more prepupae out of the trays.
 If the resultant frass is not important at the end of the experiment, you may want to flood the yellow tray and add coco peat in the blue tray.
 This will chase out most of the prepupae but the frass is lost.

 Large scale harvesting
 ----------------------

-For the operations of the BSF facility, self harvest is too slow.
+For the operations of the BSF facility, self harvest is too unreliable.
 Instead, we use the large mechanical sieve.
-It can fit up to three layers of sieves with meshes of different sizes.
+It can fit up to three layers of sieves with different mesh sizes.
 We have a number of sieves of different sizes that can be swapped depending on your needs (10mm, 5mm, 3mm etc).
 The 5mm screen is most often used.
-The maggot tray should be dry or the frass will clump up at the bottom.
+The maggot tray should be dry or the frass will clump up at the bottom pan.
+Attaching more layers makes it run more slowly so we usually just use the 5mm sieve.

 <figure>
 <img src="images/siever.jpg" style="width:70.0%" alt="" /><figcaption>Fig 2.
 Mechanical sieve with alternative screens behind.</figcaption>